stephen-fox/brkit/README.md

 Please refer to the GoDoc documentation for detailed explanations and usage examples.

+#### `conv`
+Package conv provides functionality for converting binary-related data from one format to another.

 #### `memory`
 Package memory provides functionality for reading and writing memory.